darwinanddavis/DataPortfolio/index.md

 ### I like my data diverse, my methods clean, my analyses reproducible, and my outputs open access.

-### I’m a computational researcher at [Emory University](https://scholarblogs.emory.edu/civitello/) working on diverse data analysis problems from simulation modelling of human disease risk to spatial and bioenergetic modelling of ecological systems.
+### I’m a computational modeller at Emory University working on diverse data analysis problems from simulation modelling of human disease risk to spatial and bioenergetic modelling with large environmental and geolocation data.

-### The header tabs link to my current projects, publications, and presentations.
+### The header tabs show my current projects, publications, and presentations.
 Below are links to my digital footprint.

 <br>